ava-labs/subnet-evm/cmd/README.md

 Now we have an interface that our precompile can implement!
 Let's create an [abi](https://docs.soliditylang.org/en/v0.8.13/abi-spec.html#:~:text=Contract%20ABI%20Specification-,Basic%20Design,as%20described%20in%20this%20specification.) of our solidity code.

-In the same `./contract-examples/contracts` directory, let's download solc and run
+In the same `./contract-examples/contracts` directory, let's [download solc](https://docs.soliditylang.org/en/v0.8.9/installing-solidity.html) and run
 ```
-brew update
-brew tap ethereum/ethereum
-brew install solidity

 solc --abi IHelloWorld.sol -o .
 ```

 This spits out the abi code.
-Let's move it into a brand new folder in `./contract-examples/contracts/contract-abis`.
+Let's move it to `./contract-examples/contracts`.

 IHelloWorld.abi